 These infections can be caused by bacteria Overview of Bacteria Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more , viruses Overview of Viral Infections A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
 It requires a living cell in which to multiply.
-A viral infection can lead to a spectrum of symptoms from... read more , or fungi Overview of Fungal Infections Fungi are neither plants nor animals.
-They were once thought to be plants but are now classified as their own kingdom.
-Some fungi cause infections in people.
-Because fungal spores are often... read more .
+A viral infection can lead to a spectrum of symptoms from... read more , or fungi Overview of Fungal Infections Fungi are living organisms, but they are not plants or animals.
+All living things are divided into categories called kingdoms, and fungi have their own kingdom.
+Some fungi cause infections in... read more .

 Symptoms vary but may include vomiting, fever, and a rash.

 The diagnosis is typically based on a physical examination.

 Various measures, such as handwashing, can help prevent spreading infections.

 (See also Overview of Infections in Newborns Overview of Infections in Newborns Infections occur at all ages but are a great cause for concern in newborns because newborns, especially preterm ones, have an underdeveloped immune system and are more susceptible to infection... read more .)